 Microbiology sampling equipment including a microbiology swab or 1 mL syringe for fluid sampling

-This procedure requires only a single individual, which may be an emergency medicine physician, primary care physician, nurse practitioner, or surgeon.
+This procedure requires only a single individual, e.g., an emergency medicine physician, primary care physician, nurse practitioner, or surgeon.
 However, with a less compliant patient, such as a young child or patients with disorders such as autism or developmental delay, additional staff may be needed.
-This may be either to provide distraction techniques or for the use of general anesthetic to allow safe completion of the procedure.
+This may be either to provide distraction techniques or use a general anesthetic to allow safe completion of the procedure.

 Informed consent should be obtained from the patient or guardian before performing the procedure.
-Explanation of the procedure, post-operative regime, intended benefits, and possible complications should be explained in full.
+The procedure, post-operative regime, intended benefits, and possible complications should be explained in full.
 For example, if nail plate removal is planned as part of the procedure, the usual outcome of full nail regrowth within 3-4 months should be explained.
 All potential risks are discussed within the complications section.

 Although there is no widely agreed consensus on specific surgical drainage techniques, approaches are generally adapted based on the anatomical location and extent of the pus present.
 Abscesses may broadly be divided into those involving the paronychium alone, extending into the eponychium, or extending into the nailbed.

 If the abscess only involves the paronychial fold (see clinical image), decompression may be achieved by placing a surgical device within the sulcus between the lateral nail fold and the nail plate to allow elevation.
 This may be performed using a blunt device such as a nail elevator, or a sharp device such as a scalpel, scissors, or a bevel up 21 to 23 gauge needle directed away from the nail bed.